About the site

 In recent years, staff have given talks at a number of international events.
 If you are interested in having Art of the Title speak at your event, please see the talks & events page.

-If you would like to become a contributor or have questions or suggestions for work to feature, don't hesitate to send us an email at
+If you would like to become a contributor, have questions, or would like to suggest work to feature, email .